MACQUARIE UNIVERSITY

 Will I Need to Be Hospitalised for My Breast Enlargement Surgery?

-Breast Enlargement is performed as a “day surgery” procedure and usually takes 1-2 hours.
+Breast Enlargement is performed as a “day surgery” procedure and usually takes 1.5 to 2 hours.
 You get to go home that same day.
-All surgeries are performed in fully accredited facilities ensuring your safety.
+All surgeries are performed in fully accredited facilities, ensuring your safety.

 Will I Need a Breast Lift in Addition to Getting Implants?

 In some cases breast implants alone may not give you the desired results, and your surgeon may recommend a breast lift in addition to the Breast Enlargement procedure.
-Breast lift surgery is a common procedure following breastfeeding or significant weight loss where breast tissue has loosened and drooped, and skin has sagged.
-Depending on your specific needs, your surgeon can determine whether a combination breast lift with implants is necessary to achieve your aesthetic goals.
+Breast lift surgery is an additional procedure that may be recommended following breastfeeding or significant weight loss where breast tissue and skin has loosened and dropped.
+Depending on your specific needs, your surgeon can determine whether a combination breast lift with implants is recommended.

 Will I Be Able to Breastfeed After Breast Enlargement?